Kay05/employeeApp/README.md

 ## Things to look out for

-Inital build will take some time as docker will use several images to build the environment
+Initial build will take some time as docker will use several images to build the environment

 - [Api documentation](https://127.0.0.1:8000/api/documentation).

-To add more employess quickly, you can run seed the database.
+To add more employess quickly, you can seed the database.
 Run the following commands:

 ```
 docker-compose exec web sh